 - now from the Fields tab, get into the Field Validation group, and tap to the Validation option.
 After then tap to the Record Validation Rule option.

-- Tapping to above option will open Expression Builder dialog box for writing the validation rule.
+- Tapping to the above option will open the Expression Builder dialog box for writing the validation rule.

 Create a message to display for record input that is not valid

 - Open Access database table in which you want to display message alert for entering invalid data.
 The table must have previously made record validation rule; if it’s not then create it first, as shown in the above section.